ExchangeUnion/docs/Native Installation.md

 # Tips 'n Tricks

 * When installing natively on a Raspberry Pi you might see `Unexpected error during initialization`.
 [Here](https://github.com/ExchangeUnion/xud/issues/1199#issuecomment-527819108) the solution.
+If you see an `install error` when installing via `npm i`, try `npm install --production`.